grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 1. Follow “Procedure – removal (feet)”

-2. With the feet removed, use a 5IP Torx Plus screwdriver to remove the 4 newly exposed screws.
+2. With the feet removed, use a 5IP Torx Plus screwdriver to remove the four newly exposed screws.

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
 Additionally, keep track and count the number of screws removed to ensure there are no extra screws in the area.

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image5.jpeg"/>